Skip to content

 Disconnecting

-// Dapp-initiated: send courtesy message, then tear down the relay
+// Dapp-initiated: send courtesy message, clear session, then tear down the relay

 await dappMgr.sendDisconnect("user closed the tab");